 The Conformity Assessment Board (DCONF), INMETRO’s body responsible for macro conformity assessment policy, designed a new regulatory model which was launched in February 2022.
 The purpose of this model is to improve regulatory performance, reduce administrative burdens, encourage innovation and the competitiveness of the productive sector, and align the country with the best international practices in product regulation.
 The initiative supports the federal government’s directive to improve the regulatory environment in Brazil in order to promote economic development.

-The regulatory model has two objectives.
-The first is to expand the effectiveness and efficiency of INMETRO regulations by improving targeting, coverage, and compliance.
-Approximately 40% of products, previously subjected to INMETRO regulation were removed from INMETRO regulations.
-The second is to reduce adverse effects of regulations on economic activity.
+• To expand the effectiveness and efficiency of INMETRO regulations by improving targeting, coverage, and compliance.
+Approximately 40 percent of products previously subjected to INMETRO regulation were removed from INMETRO regulations.

+To reduce adverse effects of regulations on economic activity.
 Reduction of red tape, simplification of regulatory management, and optimization of resources are the main principles that guide the model.
-INMETRO has looked to international best practices to achieve these objectives.

 At the base of the three pillars is the general principle of flexibility.
 That principle relates to the idea of efficiency and proportionality of regulatory actions.
-The actions used must be those strictly necessary for the resolution of the regulatory problems and resources should be allocated in order to maximize the effectiveness of the regulation.
+The actions used must be those strictly necessary for the resolution of the regulatory problems and resources should be allocated to maximize the effectiveness of the regulation.

 Testing, Inspection, and Certification